Identity Theft and How To Prevent It

 Safeguard your personal information.
 Protect your purse or wallet at all times.
 Keep personal information in a safe place at home or while traveling.

 Consider identity theft insurance.
 Although insurance won't deter identity thieves, it can, in certain circumstances minimize losses if identity theft occurs.

 What can be done if I think, or know, that my identity has been stolen?

 To minimize the extent of the damage, you should take action as soon as possible:

-Contact credit reporting companies.
-Check your credit report with Equifax, Experian and TransUnion to see if there has been unexpected or unauthorized activity.
-Have fraud alerts placed on your credit reports to prevent new accounts being opened without verification.
+- Contact credit reporting companies.
+Check your credit report with Equifax, Experian, and TransUnion to see if there has been unexpected or unauthorized activity.
+Have fraud alerts placed on your credit reports to prevent new accounts from being opened without verification.